 IBOR is an interest rate based on quotes from banks on how much it would cost to borrow money from each other.
-Attempts by banks to rig the 50-year old benchmark denominated in sterling, yen, Swiss franc, dollar and euro, prompted regulators to call time on it and replace them with Risk Free Rates (RFR).
+Attempts by banks to rig the 50-year old benchmark denominated in sterling, yen, Swiss franc, dollar and euro, prompted regulators to call time on it and replace them with Alternative Reference Rates (ARR)

-The London Interbank Offered Rate (LIBOR) remains, at this time, the most widely quoted IBOR rate.
+The London Interbank Offered Rate (LIBOR) was at the time, the most widely quoted IBOR rate.
 It was quoted across 5 currencies USD, GBP, CHF, JPY and EUR.